It was "all" for "nothing": sharp phase transitions for noiseless discrete channels: Auxilary results and important preliminary concepts

 We state and prove here a foklore result in the statistical physics literature called the ``Nishimori" identity, which will be useful in what follows. \begin{lemma} It always holds that if $\theta'$ is a random variable drawn from the posterior distribution $P_{\theta|Y^n,X^n}$ that

 \end{lemma}

-\begin{proof} Bayes's rule implies that the joint distribution of $\inner{\theta',\theta}$ is identical with the distribution of $\inner{\theta',\theta''}$ of two independent random variables drawn from the posterior distribution of $\theta$ given $Y^n,X^n$.
+\begin{proof} Bayes' rule implies that the joint distribution of $\inner{\theta',\theta}$ is identical with the distribution of $\inner{\theta',\theta''}$ of two independent random variables drawn from the posterior distribution of $\theta$ given $Y^n,X^n$.
 Therefore, The result follows since

 \end{proof}